Tight Jaw Causes, Tips for Relief, and Prevention

 To determine the reason for your jaw pain or stiffness, your dentist or doctor will:

 Various possible conditions may cause your jaw to tighten.
-Your dentist or doctor will want to ensure the root cause to determine the best treatment for you.
+Your dentist or doctor will want to identify the root cause to determine the best treatment for you.

 How to Relieve Jaw Tightness